Top Tips for Maximising Staff Performance

 Managing capability issues in the workplace take up a lot of valuable time and many managers struggle with poor performance issues.

 If you follow these suggestions not only will you end up with a positive and productive workforce but you will also feel confident that your fair but firm approach is benefiting everyone.

-- Provide all new recruits with a three to six month probationary period.
-This enables busy managers to monitor, set-up a performance review and dismiss fairly if the new recruit is the wrong person for the job.
+- Provide all new recruits with a six month probationary period.
+This enables busy managers to monitor at three months, set-up a performance review and dismiss fairly if the new recruit is the wrong person for the job.

-- Quarterly one-to-ones with a yearly ‘job chat’ will ensure that you are communicating regularly and positively about performance.
+- Quarterly reviews, with a yearly full appraisal will ensure that you are communicating regularly and positively about performance.

-- Job descriptions should be regularly updated so they reflect your employee’s responsibilities.
+- Job descriptions should be regularly updated at reviews so they reflect your employee’s responsibilities.

-- Difficult conversations around performance should be initiated by you or your managers as soon as there is an issue.
+- Difficult conversations around performance should be initiated by you or your managers by having a private word as soon as there is an issue.

-- Your employee should be invited to set-out their own perspective before any decision is made to place your employee on a formal performance review.
+- Your employee should be asked for their response to concerns before any decision is made to place them on a formal performance review.

-- If it is apparent that there are management issues, such as lack of training or under-resourcing, put support in place, first.
+- If there are management issues, such as lack of training or under-resourcing, put this support in place.